NielsenG62/office-rpg/README.md

 | **_Description_:** |
 |---|

 Originally pitched to be a combination of an office-themed rpg and a D&D 5e companion, it grew into a choose-your-own-adventure style game.
-A random NPC enemy is generated upon start, We used 100% vanilla Javascript, using modern ES conventions to the best of our ability.
+A random NPC enemy is generated upon start, We used 100% vanilla Javascript for our JS, using modern ES conventions to the best of our ability.

 ---